 You may also call our plan to request payment.
-For details, go to Chapter 2, Section 1 and look for the section called, Where to send a request that asks us to pay for our share of the cost for medical care you have received.
+For details, go to Chapter 2, Section 1 and look for the section called, Where to send a request that asks us to pay for our share of the cost for medical care or a drug you have received.

-You must submit your claim to us within one year of the date you received the service, item, or drug.
+You must submit your claim to us within 1 year of the date you received the service, item, or drug.